mizzty/focus_helper/README.md

 # focus_helper
-A chrome extension used to help focus on studies like a pomodoro
+A chrome extension to help focus on studies like a pomodoro